im95able/Str2D/README.md

 # Motivation
 Str2D is a library of 2D algorithms and data structures implemented in c++17 designed for manipulating large amounts of data.

-While reading the books `Elements of Programming`(which now you can read for [free](http://componentsprogramming.com/elements-of-programming-authors-edition/)) and `From mathematics to generic programming` I stumbled upon a coordinate structure called the segmented iterator and realised I could implent it together with the data structures and algorithms needed for its use.
+While reading the books `Elements of Programming`(which now you can read for [free](http://componentsprogramming.com/elements-of-programming-authors-edition/)) and `From mathematics to generic programming` I stumbled upon a coordinate structure called the segmented iterator and realised I could implement it together with the data structures and algorithms needed for its use.

 At the heart of the library lies a data structre called `str2d::seg::vector`, the rest are build on top of it, hence I'll only focus on it.
 After you understand how the segmented vector is implemented you can easily deduce how to use it to implement `set`-like and `map`-like data structures.